prebid/prebid.github.io/dev-docs/modules/userId.md

 * **Criteo ID for Exchanges** –  specific id for Criteo and its partners that enables optimal take rate on all web browsers.
 * **ID5 Universal ID** - a neutral identifier for digital advertising that can be used by publishers, brands and ad tech platforms (SSPs, DSPs, DMPs, Data Providers, etc.) to eliminate the need for cookie matching.
 * **Identity Link** – provided by LiveRamp, this module calls out to the ATS (Authenticated Traffic Solution) library or a URL to obtain the user’s IdentityLink envelope.
+* **IntentIQ ID** – An identity resolution pioneer, Intent IQ enables its partners to confidently identify clients and prospects who interact with their sites, apps and their brick and mortar establishments, whether across their various screens or in person.
 * **LiveIntent ID** – a user identifier tied to an active, encrypted email in our graph and functions in cookie-challenged environments and browsers.
 * **Lotame Panorama ID** - a people-based identifier available across all browsers -- including when third-party cookies are not available -- to connect and activate first, second, and third party data for programmatic advertising.
 * **Parrable ID** - an encrypted pseudonymous ID that is consistent across all browsers and webviews on a device for every publisher the device visits.
 This module contacts Parrable to obtain the Parrable EID belonging to the specific device which can then be used by the bidder.